- Ensure the vehicle is secure (parking brake applied or wheels blocked), gear lever is in neutral/park and the ignition is switched off.

 Outside checks - systematic

-- Check radiator, grill, front bumper, low beam headlights, clearance lights, left front turn signal.
+- Check radiator, grill, front bumper, headlamps, clearance lights, left front turn signal.
 Ensure that the engine hood is secure and the licence plate is valid and clean.

 - Fuel tank, bracket/straps, cap.